Jesse Armstrong

 Jesse David Armstrong (born 13 December 1970) is an English screenwriter and producer.
-Known for writing for a string of several critically acclaimed British comedy series as well as satirical dramas, he has received numerous accolades including two BAFTA TV Awards, three Golden Globe Awards, three WGA Awards, and eight Emmy Awards in addition to nominations for an Academy Award and two BAFTA Film Awards.
+Known for writing for a string of critically acclaimed British comedy series as well as satirical dramas, he has received numerous accolades including two British Academy Television Awards, three Golden Globe Awards, three Writers Guild of America Awards, and eight Primetime Emmy Awards in addition to nominations for an Academy Award and two British Academy Film Awards.

 He first gained prominence co-creating the British comedy shows Peep Show (2003–2015) and Fresh Meat (2011–2016) with his writing partner Sam Bain.
-During this time he wrote for the political satire series The Thick of It (2005–2009) and co-wrote In the Loop (2009), the latter of which earned him Oscar and BAFTA nominations for Best Adapted Screenplay.
+During this time he wrote for the political satire series The Thick of It (2005–2009) and co-wrote In the Loop (2009), the latter of which earned him Academy Award and BAFTA nominations for Best Adapted Screenplay.
 He also co-wrote the films Four Lions (2010) and Downhill (2020).
-Armstrong wrote and directed television film Mountainhead (2025).
+Armstrong made his directorial debut with the television film Mountainhead (2025) which he also wrote.

 He gained acclaim for creating the HBO comedy-drama series Succession (2018–2023) earning four consecutive wins of the Primetime Emmy Award for Outstanding Writing for a Drama Series for writing episodes of the first, second, third and fourth seasons of Succession.

 Early life and education

-Armstrong was born in Oswestry on the England–Wales border.
+Armstrong was born in Oswestry In England, close to the England–Wales border.
 His father was a further education teacher who became a crime novelist in the 1990s, while his mother worked in nursery schools.
-He attended a comprehensive school in Oswestry before studying American Studies at the University of Manchester, spending a year abroad in Massachusetts.
+He attended a comprehensive school in Oswestry before studying American Studies at the University of Manchester, spending a year abroad at the University of Massachusetts in Amherst.

+Career

+First jobs

 In 1995, he began to work as a researcher for the Labour MP Doug Henderson, initially without payment.
 At the same time, he acted as a consultant on politics for Rory Bremner's production company.
 He subsequently worked as a painter and decorator.

-Career